 Research and writing with the focus on textual or biblical, historical, and philosophical or theological studies.
 Cross listed as PHI 450.
-Prerequisites: REL/PHI 350 and Senior status.
-Offered Every Fall.
+Prerequisite: senior status.
+Offered every other year.
 Fulfills a general education practicum requirement.

 REL 457, 458 Directed Readings

 Independent readings directed by a member of the program faculty.